phill117/FunWithPython/README.md

 # FunWithPython
-Some fun little python scripts We've written to do various things.
+Some fun little python scripts we've written to do various things.
 Started with inspiration from https://automatetheboringstuff.com/

 ###*The scripts so far...*